 When You Arrive

-If it should become necessary for your doctor to deliver your baby by cesarean section, your abdomen may be shaved, and a catheter inserted in your bladder.
+If it should become necessary for your doctor to deliver your baby by cesarean section, your abdomen will be shaved, and a catheter inserted in your bladder.
 You may receive a preoperative injection.
 Jewelry, makeup, dentures and contact lenses must be removed before you leave for surgery.
 Mothers having scheduled cesarean sections will be admitted directly to one-day surgery.
 Birthing coaches are not permitted in the operating room for unscheduled cesarean sections.

 Register for a Breastfeeding class or call us at 347-8108.